Come for the Programs . . .

 Donations to Old Guard are welcome and greatly appreciated (although they are not tax deductible).

-June Program Chair - Marv Gersten
+April Program Chair – Gabe Gruber

 For speaker photos, visit us on facebook